 Keep reading to learn more about the causes of macerated skin and how to treat it.

 Skin regularly comes into contact with different sources of moisture.
 Water and sweat, for example, are common sources of moisture that can affect the appearance of skin.
-During the process of wound healing, pus and other discharged fluids accumulate in the skin surrounding the wound.
-In people with incontinence, urine and feces may also come into contact with skin.

 You’ve probably experienced skin maceration before.
 For example, soaking in a bath, wearing a bandage, or getting your feet wet while walking in the rain can all cause mild maceration.
 Most of the time, it goes away quickly once your skin has a chance to dry out.

 However, prolonged exposure to moisture can make it more difficult for macerated skin to return to normal.

 Injuries that result in open wounds activate an immune response from the body.
 Part of this response involves a chemical called histamine.
 It widens the blood vessels to allow the release of a fluid called plasma.

 As plasma and other fluids accumulate, they cause the skin around the wound to swell.
 Wounds need to be cleaned, dried, and dressed to prevent maceration and its complications.

 When a wound is infected, fluid production can increase.
 That makes maceration more likely to occur when a wound is slow to heal or isn’t healing.

 Some common chronic wounds that are vulnerable to maceration include:

 - Bed sores.
 These are also known as pressure ulcers.